* Demographic group segmentation not available for this indicator

 This was a direct download from the NSC Research Center.

-The first-year persistence rate is limited to first-time fall enrollments.
+The first-year persistence rate is limited to first-time fall enrollments who persist to the second fall.
 First-time means that students were not previously enrolled in college and had not previously completed a degree or a certificate.
 Former dual enrollment students are included if “their enrollment or degree record prior to the entering cohort year was before the student turned 18 years old.”
-Fall enrollment means an enrollment term that began between August 1 and October 31.
-Note that the first-year persistence rates here differ from the county profiles as students can be of any age when they enroll whereas on the county profiles students are defined as high school graduates who enroll in college within 12 months of their high school graduation date and continue to their second year of college.
+Fall enrollment means an enrollment term that began between August 1 and October 31, ended between September 15 and November 30, or began before August 15 and ended after November 30.
+Note that the first-year persistence rates here are different from those on the myFutureNC County Profiles.
+The rates here include students who enroll at any age, where the first-year persistence rates on our county profiles only include graduates from NCDPI high schools who enroll in college within 12 months of their high school graduation date and continue to their second year of college.

 The data used in the development of this indicator is derived from administrative records and is subject to non-sampling error.